-Interconnected Fees (and Odorisation Fees) shall be payable from the Gas-on Date until the Expiry Date (inclusive), subject to early termination of this Agreement (in relation to a Delivery Point or in total) pursuant to section 14.
+Interconnection Fees and any Odorisation Fees shall be payable from the relevant Gas-on Date until the Expiry Date (inclusive), subject to early termination of this Agreement (in relation to a Delivery Point or in total) pursuant to section 14, provided that if First Gas gives notice under section 7.5 the relevant Odorisation Fee shall cease to be payable on expiry of the required notice period and no Termination Fee shall be payable in respect of those Odorisation Facilities.

-Charges Payable as an OBA Party
+OBA Charges

-In respect of any Delivery Point at which an OBA applies, the Interconnected Party shall pay all Balancing Charges (less any Balancing Credits), Daily Overrun Charges, Underrun Charges and
+For any Delivery Point at which an OBA applies, the Interconnected Party shall be liable for and shall pay to First Gas:

+Daily Overrun Charges;

+Daily Underrun Charges; and

+Hourly Overrun Charges,

+and in addition, shall be liable for and shall pay to First Gas:

+Balancing Gas Charges; and

+charges for Excess Running Mismatch;

-Hourly Overrun Charges determined by First Gas in accordance with the Code.
+(together, OBA Charges) determined by First Gas in accordance with the Code.

 Over-Flow Charge

-The Interconnected Party shall pay a charge for any Hour in which the energy quantity of Gas taken at a Delivery Point exceeds the Physical MHQ of that Delivery Point (Over-Flow Charge), equal to:
+The Interconnected Party shall pay a charge for any Hour in which the metered quantity at a Delivery Point exceeds the Physical MHQ of that Delivery Point (Over-Flow Charge), equal to:

-OFQ × Fee × 20
+Fee × OFQ × 20

 where:

+Fee is the higher of the fee for (as applicable) Daily Nominated Capacity or Supplementary Capacity (expressed in $/GJ in each case) for that Delivery Point in the current Year, as notified by First Gas to the Interconnected Party; and

 OFQ, the Over-Flow Quantity, is the greater of:

-HQ – Physical MHQ; and
+the Hourly metered quantity – Physical MHQ; and

-zero,
+zero.

+Excessive Flow Causing Loss

+In addition to any Daily Overrun Charge, Hourly Overrun Charge, Over-Flow Charge and/or amount under section 3.4(a) it may be liable to pay, the Interconnected Party shall indemnify First Gas for any Loss incurred by First Gas that arises from its Daily or Hourly Overrun or Over-Flow (where that Loss shall include any Interconnection Fees, Transmission Charges and/or Non-standard Transmission Charges which First Gas may be required to waive or rebate as a result) up to the Capped Amounts.
+First Gas shall use reasonable endeavours in the circumstances to mitigate its Loss.
+The Interconnected Party shall:

+not be relieved of liability under the indemnity in this section 11.12; and

+be deemed not to have acted as a Reasonable and Prudent Operator,

+if its Daily or Hourly Overrun or Over-Flow result in a Critical Contingency being declared.

+Credits Receivable as an OBA Party

+If it is also an OBA Party, First Gas will credit the Interconnected Party in accordance with the Code:

+any Balancing Gas Credits due to it;

+a share of the total incentive charges payable by all Delivery Point OBA Parties in respect of the previous Month, equal to:

+TICOBDP × MQIP ÷ ∑MQOBDP

 where:

+TICOBDP is the total of Daily Overrun Charges, Daily Underrun Charges and Hourly Overrun Charges payable by all OBA Parties at Delivery Points that Month;

+MQIP is the aggregate of the metered quantities for that Month of all Delivery Points under this Agreement at which an OBA applies; and

-HQ is the energy quantity of Gas taken in that Hour; and
+∑MQOBDP is the aggregate of the metered quantities for that Month of all Delivery Points at which an OBA applies; and

-Fee is the fee ($/GJ) for Daily Nominated Capacity (DNC) or, if no such fee is published for that Delivery Point, the fee determined by First Gas and notified to the Interconnected Party.

-Consequences of Overrun or Over-Flow

-In addition to any other charges it may be liable to pay, the Interconnected Party shall indemnify First Gas for any Loss incurred by First Gas that arises from any Daily or Hourly Overrun or Over-Flow (where that Loss shall include any Interconnection Fees, Transmission Charges and/or Non-standard Transmission Charges of which First Gas may be deprived as a result) up to the Capped Amounts.
-First Gas shall use reasonable endeavours in the circumstances to mitigate its Loss.
-The Interconnected Party shall not be relieved of its indemnity under this section 11.12 should its Daily or Hourly Overrun or Over-Flow result in a Critical Contingency being declared, nor shall the limitations expressed in section 16.1 apply in respect of the Interconnected Party’s indemnity.
-The Interconnected Party’s indemnity under this section 11.12 shall be without prejudice to any other rights and remedies available to First Gas.
+a share of the total Excess Running Mismatch Charges payable by all Delivery Point OBA Parties in respect of the previous Month, equal to:

+ERMCOBDP × MQIP ÷ ∑MQOBDP

+where:

+ERMCOBDP is the aggregate of the charges for Negative ERM and Positive ERM payable by all OBA Parties at Delivery Points that Month; and

+MQIP and ∑MQOBDP each have the same meaning as in this section 11.13(b).

 invoicing and payment

 Timing